logo

 Q1: Will AI replace human metrologists?

-Not entirely.
-AI reduces manual work, but humans still guide strategy, interpretation, and decision-making.
+Not completely.
+Even as AI reduces manual labor, humans continue to guide strategy, interpretation, and decision-making.

 Q2: How do digital twins help with quality control?

-They simulate production scenarios, making it possible to spot risks before they affect real-world products.
+They make it possible to identify risks before they affect real items by mimicking production scenarios.

 Q3: Which industries benefit the most?